gugazimmermann/dragonspage/article2.md

 console.log(JSON.stringify(finalData, undefined, 2));

 ```

-and just run inside `data/` `node create_data.js > data_to_seed.json`, if you open `data/data_to_seed.json` you will see the data in the right format.
+And just run inside `data/` `node create_data.js > data_to_seed.json`, if you open `data/data_to_seed.json` you will see the data in the right format.

 To batch write the data we will use the AWS-SDK, that was installed before in Part-1, so you already have it.
 Create the file `data/seed_data.js`.

-(remeber `aws configure get region`?
+(remember `aws configure get region`?
 Use it to see the region and change inside the code)

 ```
 const AWS = require('aws-sdk');